RodrigoDot/cakeres/RoadMap.md

 13th
 ---

-## Activate the component SEARCH of the Crud plugin you need import another plugin
+## To activate the component SEARCH of the Crud plugin you need import another plugin
 - run ``composer require friendsofcake/search``
 - after download the plugin
 - run ``bin\cake plugin load Search``